India, Australia, and Singapore are becoming key battlegrounds for Amazon and Alibaba.

 They have largely avoided direct competition by dominating different parts of the world, but this could change as the two giants expand their international footprint.

 “We believe that globalization is the future,” said Jack Ma, co-founder and executive chairman of Alibaba Group.

-Amazon currently dominates North America and Europe, but it is aggressively entering India, and making moves in Australia and Singapore.
-Alibaba controls China and has made a web of strategic partnerships and investments in Southeast Asia.
-But like Amazon, Alibaba is also making large bets in India and moving into Australia as they capitalize on three trends: the digitization of global financial systems, growing wealth around the globe, and increased internet penetration.
+Amazon currently dominates North America and Europe, while Alibaba controls China and has made a web of strategic partnerships and investments in Southeast Asia.
+Both companies are making large bets in India and moving into Australia as they capitalize on three trends: the digitization of global financial systems, growing wealth around the globe, and increased internet penetration.

 Alibaba and Amazon have approached these new opportunities with different strategies — Amazon acquires while Alibaba invests.
 Outside the US and China, Alibaba has taken a minority stake in twice as many companies as Amazon, while Amazon has acquired 5X more companies than Alibaba.

 While the companies are pursuing different strategies for expansion, their goal is ultimately the same — take their e-commerce and logistical expertise global.

 Amazon is focused on globilizing its branded Marketplace, and will spend billions of dollars over the next decade to bring its model of low prices, vast selection, and fast delivery to the world.

 Alibaba is expanding its logistics network around the world and piecing together subsidiaries to connect the world’s e-commerce markets.

 The two companies, especially Alibaba, are looking for ways to diversify revenue across different geographies.
 They also know how successful a retailer can be if it builds a leading e-commerce presence and brings a country into online retail.